LLLiPhys/COMSOL/README.md

-### Use COMSOL to simulate electronic and optical properties of low-dimensional semiconductors
+### Modeling electronic and optical properties of low-dimensional semiconductors using COMSOL

 - Electronic properties of semiconductor quantum dots